Skip to main content

 This includes discussing meaningful interventions and interactions, tailored to the patient’s needs and strengths that aids recovery.
 This should ensure the patient is supported to carry out activities either with a colleague on a regular basis or time on their own as appropriate.

 This should also include proactively planning contact with carers, relatives, and friends.
 There must also be a collaborative approach where possible in recognising early warning signs which may be triggers for distress and increased risk of self-harm or suicidal thoughts.
-This in turn will help to ensure the level of observation is patient centred and needs led rather than a blanket approach.
+This in turn will help to ensure the level of observation is patient centred and needs to be led rather than a blanket approach.

 Carers are often first to notice signs of deterioration and understand what actions can have positive and negative impacts on the patient.
 If the patient has given consent for their carer to be involved, then it is important that they are informed of the observation level (unless the individual is deemed to lack capacity and due process should be followed in relation to the Mental Capacity Act).
 However, it is accepted, particularly in the early hours of an admission, observations may be prescribed by the nurse in charge in collaborative discussion with a medic.